Introduction to connectors and data stores

 • Decide how often the data should be synced.

 • If you are using customer-managed encryption keys (CMEK), create multi-region and single-region keys.
-For more information, see About single-region keys for third-party connectors.
+For more information, see About single-region keys for third-party data stores.

 • If you have personally identifiable information (PII) and intend to use autocomplete for query suggestions, see protect against PII leaks.

 The logo of Microsoft Entra ID.
-The logo of Box.
-The logo of Confluence Cloud.
-The logo of Confluence Data Center.
+The logo of OneDrive.
+The logo of Microsoft Outlook.
+The logo of SharePoint.

-Before sending data to Agentspace Enterprise, go through the following checklist:
+Before sending data to Agentspace, go through the following checklist: